Lake Erie College of Osteopathic Medicine - LECOM

 General Information

 The Lake Erie College of Osteopathic Medicine (LECOM) is the nation’s largest medical college, and the only Academic Health Center in the osteopathic profession.
-Physicians and administrators at the LECOM Medical Center and Behavioral Health Pavilion in Erie, Pa., saw the growing demand for more physicians and opened LECOM in 1992.
-With the college and the hospital as the core of a highly innovative medical education system based in Erie, Pa., LECOM strived to add to the quality of life of our neighbors by bringing total health care to our communities.
-Since opening its Erie campus in 1992, LECOM added campuses in Greensburg, Pa., Elmira Ny., and Bradenton, Fl.
+Physicians and administrators at the LECOM Medical Center and Behavioral Health Pavilion in Erie, PA, saw the growing demand for more physicians and opened LECOM in 1992.
+With the college and the hospital as the core of a highly innovative medical education system based in Erie, PA, LECOM strived to add to the quality of life of our neighbors by bringing total health care to our communities.
+Since opening its Erie campus in 1992, LECOM added campuses in Greensburg, PA, Elmira NY., Bradenton, FL and Jacksonville, FL.

 The majority of LECOM graduates become primary care physicians who enter the fields of family medicine, internal medicine, pediatrics or Ob/Gyn.
 U.S. News & World Report ranks LECOM among the top medical colleges for graduating primary care physicians.